General Insinuation of The Word “Should” – A judgement toward acting otherwise

 The word “should” is the ultimate judge and jury of words.
 It has the power to create, and the power to destroy.
 This is one word you MUST master.

 In my experience, “should” is one of the most powerful words that one can say.
 The impact is not as immediate as cursing, or racial slurring, it has a more subtle, yet profound impact.
-This is what makes this word even more dangerous, it can slowly suck the life of of you, and/or others when used improperly.
+This is what makes this word even more dangerous, it can slowly suck the life out of you, and/or others when used improperly.
 It can also breathe life back into you, and/or others when used advantageously.

 First, you must be aware of every single moment you use the word “should”.
 Without awareness, this word can have astronomical influences on your subconscious mind.
 This then leads to emotions, and behaviours that may be empowering, or dis-empowering you.